The Hustler: Plot

-Bert, Eddie, and Sarah travel to the Kentucky Derby, where Bert arranges a match for Eddie against a wealthy local socialite named Findley.
+Bert, Eddie and Sarah travel to the Kentucky Derby, where Bert arranges a match for Eddie against a wealthy local socialite named Findley.
 The game turns out to be three-cushion billiards, not pool.
 When Eddie loses badly, Bert refuses to keep staking him.
 Sarah pleads with Eddie to leave with her, saying that the world he is living in and its inhabitants are "perverted, twisted, and crippled"; he refuses.
 Seeing Eddie's anger, Bert agrees to let the match continue at $1,000 a game.
 Eddie comes back to win $12,000.
-He collects his $3,000 share and decides to walk back to the hotel, where he discovers that Sarah has overdosed on heroin and then slit her wrists with a razor on the sink.
+He collects his $3,000 share and decides to walk back to the hotel where he discovers that Sarah has committed suicide, because of Bert's sadism.

 Eddie returns to challenge Fats again, putting up his entire $3,000 stake on a single game.
 He wins game after game, beating Fats so badly that Fats is forced to quit.
 Bert demands half of Eddie's winnings and threatens to have him beaten unless he pays.
-Eddie says he'll come back to kill Bert if he survives, shaming Bert into giving up his claim by invoking Sarah's memory.
+Eddie says he will come back to kill Bert if he survives, shaming Bert into giving up his claim by invoking Sarah's memory.
 Instead, Bert orders Eddie never to walk into a big-time pool hall again.
 Eddie and Fats compliment each other as players, and Eddie walks out.